danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/README.md

 ### Required Parameters

-Edit `global.properties` with your specific values:
+Edit `../../global.properties` with your specific values:

 ```properties
 # S3 bucket for email storage (must be globally unique)